Getting 256 color support working for mutt in xfce4-terminal

 Mutt supports 256 colors if you terminal does, and that in turn seems to depend both on the terminal and on ncurses.

-For me, using Xfce on Xubuntu Gutsy, running mutt in a xfce4-terminal, 256 color support didn’t work out of the box.
-Putting any colorN into the ~/.muttrc yielded a “colour not supported by term” hiccup during mutt startup, and mutt just displayed the relevant item in white (the default fg color).
-It is also possible to find out how many colors a terminal supports with tput colors, and for me, this showed “8″.
+yielded a “colour not supported by term” hiccup during mutt startup, and mutt just displayed the relevant item in white (the default fg color).
+It is also possible to find out how many colors a terminal supports with tput colors

 To solve the problem: